thrishikav9-del/neurofusion-emotion-fatigue-detection/README.md

 4. Perform feature selection and dimensionality reduction.
 5. Train machine learning and deep learning models.
 6. Predict emotional state and fatigue level.
-7. Generate adaptive recommendations.
+7. Generate adaptive feedback for the user.

 ---

-## Experimental Results
+## Experimental Evaluation

-The framework was evaluated using standard machine learning evaluation metrics for emotion and fatigue classification.
+The framework is evaluated using standard machine learning metrics for classification.

-Performance evaluation includes:
+Evaluation metrics include:

-- Classification Accuracy
+- Accuracy
 - Precision
 - Recall
 - F1-Score
 - Confusion Matrix

-Detailed experimental analysis, feature importance, and performance comparisons are available in the accompanying project report.
+Detailed experimental results, performance analysis, and feature importance are available in the accompanying project report.

 ---